-- 1. Includes University of Toronto and partner hospitals. - 2.
-Federal Granting Agencies includes funding for the Canada Research Chairs (CIHR, NSERC and SSHRC). - 3.
-Source: Office of the Vice-President, Research and Innovation
+- 1. Source: Office of the Vice-President, Research and Innovation - 2.
+Includes University of Toronto and partner hospitals. - 3.
+The Federal Granting Agencies (CIHR, NSERC and SSHRC) include the Canada Research Chairs Program.

-Figure A-4-h Research Funds Awarded, Time Series of Three-Year Rolling Averages, for the periods 2000-01 to 2011-12
+Figure A-4-h Research Funds Awarded, Time Series of Three-Year Rolling Averages, for the periods 2001-02 to 2012-13